Anthony Hussey: Matthew Parker

 In this, the last great matter in Hussey's career, his long, intimate involvement in the Reform since the time of Wolsey reached its destination in the Elizabethan Religious Settlement.
+Several Roman Catholic bishops were deprived in June 1559.
 On 18 July 1559 Elizabeth sent her writ for the election of an archbishop to the Dean and Chapter of Canterbury, and they soon afterwards assembled and elected Parker, the Queen's candidate.
 On 3 August 1559 they reassembled and appointed proxies to attend upon Parker, choosing William Darrell, Anthony Hussey and John Incent, issuing to them a deed under the Common Seal of the Chapter, making them party to the Dean and Chapter.
 They accordingly attended upon Parker (who lay at Lambeth) on 6 August, presented the writ of proxy, explained the process of election, and prayed and required him to consent to it.
 This he did by a written instrument included in Hussey's record.
 On 9 September Elizabeth, in her right under the Act of Supremacy, sent a commission to bishops Cuthbert Tunstall (Durham), Gilbert Bourne (Bath and Wells), David Pole (Peterborough) and Anthony Kitchin (Llandaff), and to William Barlow and John Scory (who had been deprived of their bishoprics by Mary but were now newly elected), ordering them to confirm and consecrate Parker as Archbishop.

 The Catholic bishops did not comply, and over the next two months Tunstall, Bourne and Pole joined the ranks of the deprived.
 Parker advised William Cecil that the Queen needed to direct her Patents to four bishops, or an archbishop, to confirm and consecrate him, so as to conform with the orders given by Henry VIII, and that the temporalities should not be transferred until the consecration was fully completed.
 As there were neither four active bishops nor an archbishop remaining, Cecil consulted six learned doctors of law, whose opinion was that the Queen, having supremacy, might empower bishops who had been deposed under Mary to perform the office.
 Meanwhile on 27 October Gilbert Dethick, Garter King of Arms, reinforced Parker's position by making a grant of arms.
 Elizabeth, on 6 December, issued a new commission to William Barlow (elect of Chichester), John Scory (elect of Hereford), Myles Coverdale (formerly Exeter), John Hodgkins (suffragan of Bedford), John (suffragan of Thetford) and John Bale (Bishop of Ossory), adding a clause that if in any respect the procedure should be found faulty or uncanonical this would be remedied by a future Act.